%dw 2.0

 Value Selector

-This matching selector allows to match any field value of a given object.
+This matching selector can check for matches to any value within an object.

 The following example updates a field at the root level and a field in a nested level using the value selector: